4 Clowns: Cast

 Narrated by Jay Jackson, the film concentrates on the works of Stan Laurel, Oliver Hardy, Charley Chase, and Buster Keaton.

-Included in film's excerpts are actors Jean Arthur, Lori Bara, T. Roy Barnes, Bartine Burkett, Rosalind Byrne, Erwin Connelly, Jules Cowles, Doris Deane, Hazel Deane, Ruth Dwyer, Snitz Edwards, Connie Evans, Eugenia Gilbert, Edna Hammon, Marion Harlan, Jean C. Havez, Barbara Kent, Judy King, Frances Raymond, Viola Richard, Constance Talmadge, Pauline Toller, and Billy West.
+Also seen in the excerpted films are actors Jean Arthur, Lori Bara, T. Roy Barnes, Bartine Burkett, Rosalind Byrne, Erwin Connelly, Jules Cowles, Doris Deane, Hazel Deane, Kay Deslys, Ruth Dwyer, Snitz Edwards, Connie Evans, Edith Fellows, Anita Garvin, Eugenia Gilbert, Charlie Hall, Edna Hammon, Marion Harlan, Jean C. Havez, Leatrice Joy, Edgar Kennedy, Barbara Kent, Judy King, Lucien Littlefield, Edna Marion, Billy Quirk, Frances Raymond, Viola Richard, Constance Talmadge, Pauline Toller, Billy West, and Noah Young.

 Post-production

 After Robert Youngson completed 4 Clowns, distribution rights were acquired by 20th Century-Fox in May 1970, and a release date was set.
 After its 1970 release, the film also aired commercially in the United Kingdom in 1992 and 1995 on Channel Four.

 Reception

 Leonard Maltin stated that the film was one of the best of Robert Youngson's compilations, and as it contained excerpts from "some of the best silent comedy ever", it was "a must for viewers of all ages."